Vigneshr2106/Digital-Clock-With-Alarm-Functionality/README.md

 Wires and Breadboard (for connections)

 ## BILL OF MATERIALS(BOM)
-LCD Display: Rs.200
+O LED Display: Rs.270

 Buttons: Rs.5 to 20

-Real-Time Clock (RTC) Module: Rs.130

 Buzzer: Rs.25

+Wires and Breadboard: Rs.200

 ## CIRCUIT CONNECTION DIAGRAM